PauloFranco/super-minion/README.md

 #Super Minion

-This bot is available on [Repository](https://github.com/PauloFranco/super-minion)
+This bot is available on its own [Repository](https://github.com/PauloFranco/super-minion)

 This bot uses an implementation of the [Discord](https://discordapp.com/) API using Ruby called [discordrb] (https://github.com/meew0/discordrb/).